Overview and Usage Scenarios

 ASP.NET session state is a very successful use case for In-Memory OLTP.
 With SQL Server, one customer was about to achieve 1.2 Million requests per second.
 In the meantime, they have started using In-Memory OLTP for the caching needs of all mid-tier applications in the enterprise.
 Details: How bwin is using SQL Server 2016 In-Memory OLTP to achieve unprecedented performance and scale

-You can use non-durable memory-optimized tables as a simple key-value store by storing a BLOB in a varbinary(max) columns.
-Alternatively, you can implement a semi-structured cache with JSON support in SQL Server and Azure SQL Database.
+You can use non-durable memory-optimized tables as a simple key-value store by storing a BLOB in a varbinary(max) column.
+Alternatively, you can implement a semi-structured cache with JSON support in SQL Server and SQL Database.
 Finally, you can create a full relational cache through non-durable tables with a full relational schema, including various data types and constraints.

 Get started with memory-optimizing ASP.NET session state by leveraging the scripts published on GitHub to replace the objects created by the built-in SQL Server session state provider: